Antonio Conte won the Premier League in his first season at Chelsea, but how does his 2016-17 team compare to Jose Mourinho’s first team?

 Conversely, the phenomenon of recency bias can lead some to convince themselves the players they have seen most recently are, in fact, the best of all time.
-After all, a faltering memory is another thing that happens when we get old!

 So, just for fun, here’s what happened when the two teams met on Football Manager…

 This was an intriguing tactical encounter that pitted Mourinho’s flexible 4-5-1 system against the fluid 3-4-3 that propelled Chelsea to the title last season.